PartySlayer/HA_EC2/terraform/modules/vpc/README.md

-This module creates a VPC that will host our entire configuration, nothing special to see here!
+This module creates a VPC that will host our entire configuration, including an internet gateway, route tables and their association.